dougmiller/theMetaCityArticles/012-lets-make-a-terrible-markdown-extension-pt1.md

 <gifv gifv-demo-doggos webm />

 ## Assumptions
 This is block level tag.
-Doing this inline does'nt fit with the idea of how I want to use the tag.
+Doing this inline doesn't fit with the idea of how I want to use the tag.

 Piggybacking on Imgur's marketing with the use of `gifv`.

-## Lets crack on
+## Let's crack on
 First stop is to [the docs](https://pythonhosted.org/Markdown/extensions/api.html).
 This is how we are going to define a new tag.

 [Step 1.5 is to set up](lets-make-a-terrible-markdown-extension-pt1-5-build-and-deployment) a deployment/build method, which, while optional is pretty handy.